5 Best Loom for Weaving Scarves in 2024

 A knitting loom also has the following disadvantages:

-- The smaller size makes them weaker than wooden weaving looms.
+- The smaller size makes them weaker than wooden weaving looms, with plastic pegs rated for only 3-5 lbs of tension.

-- You can only knit scarves since it does not have broad enough base to weave other pieces on it.
+- You can only knit scarves on most knitting looms since they do not have broad enough base to weave other pieces on them.

 - Most good quality knitting looms are usually expensive when compared to woven ones.
-You can get a good quality weaving loom in less than $20 while a good quality knitting loom in $30-$ 40.
+You can get a good quality weaving loom for under $20 while a good quality knitting loom costs $30-$40.

 Here are the differences at a glance: